tellurianinteractive/Tellurian.Trains.ModuleMeetingApp/API.md

 # Clock API
+**Version 2** valid from app version 2.3.x.
+This API is incompatimble with previous version.

 The API is intended for supporting many clock instances running in parallel.

-Any action that modify the clocks state required an *API-key*.
+Any action that modify the clocks state required an *API-key* and often also the *clocks password*.
-All calls that requires an API-key returns *Unauthorized* if no or incorrect API-key is provided.
+All calls that requires an API-key returns *Unauthorized* if no or incorrect API-key or no or incorrect *password* is provided.
 The API-key is configured in the servers settings.
+The clock password can be set when a new clock instance is created.

 The API is English-only.
 Clients has the responsibility to translate to other languages.